Board of Directors

 Ms. Rosetti resides in San Francisco with her husband Bill, and two daughters who both have learning disabilities and ADHD.
 She has been a tireless advocate for her daughters and others with learning and attention difficulties for over twenty years.

 In 2003 Ms. Rosetti founded Parents Education Network.
 She has been a board member for the last ten years.
 Ms. Rosetti is the co-founder and board chair of Project Variability.
-She is a past Trustee of the Charles Armstrong School, the founder of the Parent Support Group at Katherine Delmar Burkes School, and a past board member of Burkes School and California Pacific Medical Center.
+She is a past Trustee of the Charles Armstrong School, the founder of the Parent Support Group at Katherine Delmar Burkes School, and a past board member of Burkes School.
 She is also past President of the Little Sisters of the Poor Auxiliary.

 Ms. Rosetti received her M.B.A. from University of California at Berkeley in 1976, and her B.A. from the University of Florida in 1967.

 Ellice Sperber, Chair